Mozambique - Country Commercial Guide

 Import Taxes and License Requirements

 Aside from tariffs and VAT, import taxes are only imposed on sugar and some luxury items.
 All importers must be licensed by the National Directorate of Trade, which is part of the Ministry of Industry and Commerce.
-Registration is straightforward and has not been used as a non-tariff barrier.
+Registration is straightforward and is not considered a non-tariff barrier.
+However, opaque and bureaucratic import regulations can delay the clearance of goods from the Mozambican Tax Authority.

 All importers and exporters must be licensed by the Ministry of Industry and Commerce.
 Pre-shipment inspections are mandatory for all imports.
 The importation of live animals (other than domestic pets) requires veterinary certificates.
 Sanitary and phytosanitary requirements exist in legislation for the importation of foodstuffs and plant materials but are rarely enforced in practice.
 Special import permits and licenses are necessary for pharmaceuticals, firearms, munitions, and explosives.